lurchmath/lde/docs/phase5-background.md

    should be removed form the queue, for efficiency.
  * Then rewrite Phases 2 and 3 to use this feature as needed.
    All later phases should enqueue all nontrivial processing tasks this way.

+## Goal

+All the work done before this operates more efficiently, and the large and complex deductive engine we plan to build on the foundation we have so far will still be performant.

+## Status

+This phase has not yet been implemented.
+Once it has been implemented, its contents will be documented in the API Documentation available from the navigation menu at the top of this site.